 Booking will open later in the year with day visitor and full board options we expect to offer a limited number of bursaries for full time students.
 Many colleges have funds to cover course fees.
 The course is limited to eight composers and was over subscribed in 2016 so contact us on firstname.lastname@example.org to express interest.

 Treat yourself to a gigantic creative boost with this intensive five-day course with a track record for taking composers onto an entirely new level, giving them the technical capacity and confidence to realise more ambitious musical ideas and projects.

+Following the great succes of the 2016 course, we plan the same team for 2017.
 Composer Alasdair Nicolson offers a friendly and supportive approach that nevertheless is challenging and deeply instructive.
 With a focus on string writing, composers are required to write for amateur strings as well as a professional string trio comprising Max Baillie, Ruth Gibson and Robin Michael.
 One session each day is dedicated to writing as a composers' ensemble.

 The course offers

 • Pre-course guidance on writing for strings with option to write for amateur mixed ability string orchestra or chamber size string quintet

 • Group tuition classes and one-to-one composition tutorials with Alasdair Nicolson

 • Attendance at all workshops performing composers' submitted works with feedback by professional performers

 • Sessions with a professional trio to inspire and develop new musical ideas